 2. Conversation history and user memory

-3. Advanced Content: Organizing User Memory
+3. Advanced Topic: Organizing User Memory

 5. Week 3: RAG Systems and Knowledge Bases